LucyWL/Log-events-document/README.md

 <!-- - **(may not applicable to this game version)taskTable:** An object representing the student's task menu.
 It contains:
   - **activeTasks:** An array of tasks that are currently active.
   - **completedTasks:** An array of tasks that have been completed.-->
 - **eventType:** Which event type this record belongs to.
-Example events include: gameStartEvent, gameQuitEvent, triggerEvent, questEvent, taskEvent, dialogueEvent, dialogueNodeEvent, movementEvent, DANIMenuEvent, hotkeyEvent, DANIFeatureEvent, argumentationEvent, argumentationNodeEvent, argumentationAnswerEvent, argumentationToolEvent, miniGameEvent, miniGame InteractionEvent, topographicMapEvent, objectivesEvent.
+Example events include: gameStartEvent, gameQuitEvent, triggerEvent, questEvent, dialogueEvent, dialogueNodeEvent, movementEvent, DANIMenuEvent, hotkeyEvent, DANIFeatureEvent, argumentationEvent, argumentationNodeEvent, argumentationAnswerEvent, argumentationToolEvent, miniGameEvent, miniGame InteractionEvent, topographicMapEvent, objectivesEvent.
 - **specificEventDetail:** This variable is structured as a nested JSON format and contains multiple variables belonging to a specific event type.
 Not all event types have value for this variable.

 ### Example JSON format